Skip to content

 Everyone deserves equal access to information and services online.
 Full stop.

-• Legal protection — Many countries require accessibility
+• Legal protection: many countries now require accessibility compliance

-In the EU, public sector websites must meet accessibility standards.
-Many private sector requirements are coming too.
+In the EU, public sector websites already must meet accessibility standards.
+Private sector requirements are expanding too.
+Getting ahead of this now saves you headaches later.

-The Web Content Accessibility Guidelines (WCAG) define accessibility standards.
+The Web Content Accessibility Guidelines (WCAG) are the standard everyone references.
 There are three levels:

 LevelDescriptionWho Needs It